Jens Horstmann, works with the Minority Changemaker Programme and other højskole-projects

 Karsten is a positive structured changemaker who has a background in Lego and the military which he has used to think in thriving development and teams.
 After some years working for Lego and at different Folk High School he took over the position as principal of Jaruplund Højskole in 2014.

-Rigmor Eybye, folk school teacher at Jaruplund Højskole
+Rigmor Eybye, teacher at Jaruplund Højskole

 Rigmor has worked at Jaruplund Højskole since 1998, and knows the school in and out.
 She has a master’s degree in music and Italian at Aarhus University.
 She is a very skilled piano player and has a huge passion for opera, whether it is Mozart’s Don Giovanni or contemporary music pieces.